armory/docs/content/en/continuous-deployment/armory-admin/dinghy-enable.md

 > If you're using Bitbucket Server, update the endpoint to include the api, e.g. `--stash-endpoint https://your-endpoint-here.com/rest/api/1.0`

 You need to set up webhooks for each project that has the `dinghyfile` or module separately.
 Make the webhook `POST` to: `https://spinnaker.your-company.com:8084/webhooks/git/bitbucket`.
-If you're using stash `<v3.11.6`, you need to install the [webhook plugin](https://marketplace.atlassian.com/plugins/com.atlassian.stash.plugin.stash-web-post-receive-hooks-plugin/server/overview) to be able to set up webhooks.
+If you're using Stash `<v3.11.6`, you need to install the [webhook plugin](https://marketplace.atlassian.com/plugins/com.atlassian.stash.plugin.stash-web-post-receive-hooks-plugin/server/overview) to be able to set up webhooks.

 ### Enable GitLab